iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

   extension
 date: 2022-06-14
 description: >
   Streamline your data science workflow with the DVC extension for VS Code.
-Data management and experiments all from the comfort of your IDE!
+Full experiment management and data versioning from the comfort of your IDE.
 descriptionLong: >
   VS Code has become the IDE of choice for many data scientists.
-Today we are releasing the DVC extension, which will streamline your data science workflow even further.
+Today we are releasing the DVC extension, which brings a full ML experimentation platform to VS Code.
 Manage your data, run experiments, compare metrics, and visualize plots, all from the comfort of your IDE.
 picture: 2022-06-14/header.png
 author: rob_dewit